-Australia and Iraq enjoy a friendly and increasingly diverse relationship, with regular engagement on diplomatic, political and economic issues.
+Australia and Iraq enjoy a friendly and diverse relationship, with regular engagement on diplomatic, political, security, economic and humanitarian issues.
 Australia and Iraq are represented bilaterally through Embassies in Baghdad and Canberra respectively.
 Iraq has a Consulate-General in Sydney and the Kurdish Regional Government retains a representative office, also in Sydney.

 Australia has had diplomatic relations with Iraq in various forms since 1935.
-Australia opened an Embassy in Baghdad in 1976; Iraq established an Embassy in Canberra in 1995.
+Australia opened an Embassy in Baghdad in 1976 and Iraq established an Embassy in Canberra in 1995.

-After the closure of the Australian Embassy in Baghdad in 1991, and the closure of the Iraqi Embassy in Canberra in 2003, full diplomatic relations resumed when both Embassies reopened in 2004, following the transfer of authority from the CPA to the Iraqi Interim Government.
+After the closure of the Australian Embassy in Baghdad in 1991, and the closure of the Iraqi Embassy in Canberra in 2003, full diplomatic relations resumed when both Embassies reopened in 2004, following the transfer of authority from the Coalition Provisional Authority to the Iraqi Interim Government.

 People to people links

-Since 2003, Australia has provided $335 million in development and humanitarian assistance to Iraq to re-establish services to over 1.3 million people, including over half a million refugees and internally displaced people.
-This is in addition to $987 million in debt relief to support Iraq’s transition to a stable and democratic nation after decades of war and dictatorship.
-Australia has worked in partnership with the Government of Iraq to improve agriculture research and rural development, public sector governance, education, landmine clearance and basic services delivery.
-Given Iraq’s ability to fund its own development, bilateral aid from Australia was phased down and ended in 2013-14.
+Between 2003 and 2014, Australia provided $382 million in development and humanitarian assistance to Iraq to re-establish services to over 1.3 million people, including over half a million refugees and internally displaced people.
+This was in addition to $987 million in debt relief to support Iraq’s transition to a stable and democratic nation after decades of war and dictatorship.
+Australia has worked in partnership with the Government of Iraq to improve the management of water, agriculture research, rural development, public sector governance, education, landmine clearance and basic services delivery.

 Trade and Investment

 Historically, Australia's primary commercial interest in Iraq has been wheat, which it has exported to Iraq for over 50 years.
-Australia’s wheat exports to Iraq in 2013 were valued at $581 million.
-A further $6.7 million in dairy products was exported to Iraq in 2013.
+Wheat was by far the largest Australian export to Iraq in 2017, valued at $65.6 million.
+Additionally, over $8 million in dairy products were exported to Iraq in 2017.

-The Australian and Iraqi Governments continue to work to broaden bilateral trade relations.
+The Australian and Iraqi Governments remain committed to broadening bilateral trade relations.
 In 2007, Iraq announced the opening of an Iraq Trade Liaison Office in Canberra and the appointment of a senior trade official to Australia.
-At the same time, The Australian Embassy in Baghdad and Austrade continue to facilitate commercial links between Australia and Iraq.
+At the same time, the Australian Embassy in Baghdad and Austrade continue to facilitate commercial links between Australia and Iraq.